ethz-asl/ros_vrpn_client/README.md

 ===============
 Installation Ubuntu
 -------------------
+A catkinized version of VRPN can be found here: https://github.com/ethz-asl/vrpn_catkin

+Alternative:
  Use install_vrpn.sh to download, compile, and install VRPN.
  Please consult the VRPN website if your run into some trouble.

 Installation OS X
 -----------------